-Refrigerate leftover soup promptly in a covered container.
+Refrigerate/Freeze: Refrigerate leftover soup promptly in a covered container.
 It will keep for up to four days or in the freezer for up to four months.
 Thaw overnight in the refrigerator before reheating.

-To reheat, warm soup in a saucepan until it’s hot.
+Reheat: Warm soup in a saucepan until it’s hot.
 Individual portions can be reheated in the microwave at high power in one minute increments, stirring each time, until heated.